Fort Lauderdale Code Violation Search & Repair | Licensed Contractor

 Unpermitted additions or room enclosures

-Expired LauderBuild permits never closed from previous work
+Expired permits never closed from previous work

-Unpermitted plumbing or electrical work
+Unpermitted plumbing work in older properties

 Mechanical/HVAC work without permits